Name

 Fahime Karami, Queen's University

-Corporate Editing in OpenStreetMap: Assessing the Impacts on Volunteer Mapping Activities in Ottawa, Canada
+Corporate Editing in OpenStreetMap: Assessing the Impacts on Non-Corporate Mapping activities in Ottawa, Canada

 Alex Hoferek, Carleton University